XmacsLabs/mogan/docs/guide/Mogan_versus_TeXmacs.md

-# Mogan v.s.
-GNU TeXmacs
+# Mogan vs. GNU TeXmacs
 ## Product Positioning
 Mogan is a libre STEM suite, consists of Mogan Research, Mogan Code and Mogan Beamer.
 Mogan Research is one of the distribution of GNU TeXmacs, both of them are libre scientific editing platform.

 Mogan Research as a distribution of GNU TeXmacs will try to keep the user experience as the same.
-Mogan Research and GNU TeXmacs could be regarded as the same kind product released by different teams.
+Mogan Research and GNU TeXmacs could be regarded as the same kind of product released by different teams.
 Mogan Code and Mogan Beamer will be brand-new products based on the layout engine and structural editing in GNU TeXmacs.

 In this article, we will discuss the differences of Mogan Research and GNU TeXmacs in details: